 Education is a high priority for expats moving to Thailand with children.
-While there are some excellent public schools in Bangkok are usually overcrowded, internationally uncompetitive, and teach only in Thai.
-There is, however, a host of suitable schools in Bangkok for expat parents to consider for their children.
+While there are some excellent public schools in Bangkok, due to varying quality, others are overcrowded and internationally uncompetitive.
+There is also a host of good private schools in Bangkok for expat parents to consider enrolling their children in.

 International schools in the city offer expat parents all that they would expect of a good school, including high-quality amenities, a wide selection of extramural activities and highly qualified teachers.